 These issues indicate the seals around your windows have failed, letting precious hot or cold air escape your home.
 Your furnace and air conditioner work hard to regulate the temperature in your home, and escaping air makes them work even harder.
 This isn’t just bad news for your attempts at Gluggaveður.
 Leaky windows will increase the cost of your bills, and significant damage like decay could also lead to severe structural issues in the future.

 Because it’s expensive, upgrading your windows is a lasting energy solution that relies on long-term savings.
-Like any big project, long-term savings can be daunting at the start, but it’s a lot easier when you have a money saving guide to help you stick to your goal.
+Like any big project, long-term savings can be daunting at the start, but it’s a lot easier when you have a money saving guide to help you stick to your goal and save money.
 This guide includes daily, weekly, monthly, and even yearly changes you can make to free up more cash for your windows.
-Best of all, these simple tips work whatever your goal is — whether it’s upgrading your home or financing a long-awaited tropical vacation.
+Best of all, these simple tips work with whatever your goal is — whether it’s upgrading your home or financing a long-awaited tropical vacation.

 Saving up for energy-efficient windows can be a considerable financial investment, and you might find that your wallet is a bit thin while you squirrel away the necessary funds.
 Slow and steady may work for some households, but for those facing necessary repairs they can’t ignore, this tedious saving style doesn’t help.

-For unavoidable repairs on your pre-existing windows, you may use installment loans as a potential stopgap.
+For unavoidable and unexpected repairs on your pre-existing windows, you may consider applying for installment loans as a potential stopgap.
 This may be an option when your savings are too small to take on necessary maintenance, allowing you to improve the insulation of any window in your home — and your doors, too!